-Cheques or demand drafts received for the full Application Amount from Applicants/payments received through the online payment facility offered by Stock Exchange would be deposited in the Escrow Account(s).
-All cheques/bank drafts accompanying the Application should be crossed "A/c Payee only" and made payable to "National Housing Bank Tax-free Bonds 2012-13 Escrow Account".
+Cheques or demand drafts received for the full Application Amount from Applicants/payments received through the online payment facility offered by Stock Exchanges would be deposited in the Escrow Account(s).
+All cheques/bank drafts accompanying the Application should be crossed "A/c Payee only" and made payable to "[•]".

-Application Amounts paid through the online payment facility of the Stock Exchange will also be deposited in the Escrow Account(s).
+Application Amounts paid through the online payment facility of the Stock Exchanges will also be deposited in the Escrow Account(s).

 The Escrow Collection Bank(s) will maintain the monies in the Escrow Account(s) until documents for creation of security for the Bonds are executed.
 The Escrow Collection Bank(s) will not exercise any lien whatsoever over the monies deposited therein and will hold the monies therein in trust for the Applicants.
-On the Designated Date, the Escrow Collection Bank(s) will transfer the funds represented by Allotment of Bonds (other than in respect of Allotment to successful ASBA Applicants) from the Escrow Account(s), as per the terms of the Escrow Agreement, into the Public Issue Account(s)), provided that NHB will have access to such funds only after receipt of final listing and trading approvals from the Stock Exchange and execution of the Bond Trust Deed and security documents.
+On the Designated Date, the Escrow Collection Bank(s) will transfer the funds represented by Allotment of Bonds (other than in respect of Allotment to successful ASBA Applicants) from the Escrow Account(s), as per the terms of the Escrow Agreement, into the Public Issue Account(s)), provided that NHB will have access to such funds only after receipt of final listing and trading approvals from the Stock Exchanges and execution of the Bond Trust Deed and Security Documents.
 The balance amount after transfer to the Public Issue Account(s) will be transferred to the Refund Account.
 Payments of refund to the relevant Applicants will be made from the Refund Account as per the terms of the Escrow Agreement and the Prospectus.